 If you notice jaw pain that is worse in the morning and goes all the way to your ears, you probably have stress-induced bruxism.
 In other words, you’re grinding your teeth at night due to stress and anxiety.

-You should see your doctor, because while a mouthpiece can help, it’s best to work out the root causes of your anxiety are so you can manage it properly.
+You should see your doctor because while a mouthguard can help, it’s best to work out the root causes of your anxiety are so you can manage it properly.

 5. Going to the bathroom more than usual

-It’s common, but interesting: when you are anxious, your kidneys actually produce less urine.
+- It’s common, but it’s also one of the most interesting effects of anxiety on your body.
+That’s because when you’re anxious, your kidneys actually produce less urine.
 Why?
-For the reason we just mentioned: your body is trying to retain fluids for your muscles.
+For the reason, we just mentioned: your body is trying to retain fluids for your muscles.

-But in order to shed unnecessary weight so you can flee more quickly, your brain tells your body to go to the bathroom in order to eliminate urine, even though it gets you to the bathroom enough times that only “a few drops” come out.
+- But in order to shed unnecessary weight so you can flee more quickly, your brain tells your body to go to the bathroom in order to eliminate urine, which makes us go so many times.

 6. A surreal feeling: the sense that everything around you isn’t real or you aren’t a part of what you see